GitHub23211/Smart_Sneaker_Head/DEPLOYMENT.md

 https://afternoon-journey-19312.herokuapp.com/

 # Steps to build and deploy the web application
 The application is built and deployed on Heroku.
+MAKE SURE THIS IS ALL DONE ON THE MASTER BRANCH.

 1. Create a Procfile with the following contents in the project's root directory: